PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

     wget https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card/raw/master/dist/texts.js
     wget https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card/raw/master/dist/style.js
     ```
-2. Add card to resources in `ui-lovelace.yaml` or in raw editor if you are using frontend UI editor:
+2. Add the card to resources in `ui-lovelace.yaml` or in the raw editor if you are using the frontend UI editor:
     ```yaml
     resources:
       - url: /local/custom_lovelace/xiaomi_vacuum_map_card/xiaomi-vacuum-map-card.js